ABowedBass/helloWorkflow/README.md

 # Training Hello Workflow README

 ## Workflow Overview
-These workflows are designed to show different ways that variables can be set, passed down to subflows, and returned to the parent workflows.
-They also show how to use some of the different ways to print out values to different places (Reach Engine Logs, Catalina Logs, and execution label expressions).
-The end result will be transforming a string to equal 'Hello World'.
+These workflows are designed to show different ways that variables can be set, changed, passed down to subflows, and returned to parent workflows.
+They also show some of the different ways to print out values of dataDefs to different places (Reach Engine Logs, Catalina Logs, and execution label expressions).
+The end result will be transform a string to equal 'Hello World'.
 If 'Hello World' is not the resulting string of the workflow, the workflow will fail.

-## Import Order
+## Import Order (The workflows that start with 'bad' are just bad formatting.
+They will accomplish the same goal, but they do not adhere to best practices)
 1. helloWorldWorkflow
 2. helloWorkflow